 Pre/Co-Requisites To take this course, you must have taken (or currently be taking): Either (a) PSYC 100 or (b) all of PSYC 101 and PSYC 102.
-This course is a Prerequisite for: Psyc 218 and 359 (Statistics), Psyc 349/449 (Honours), and some other courses.
+This course is a Prerequisite for: PSYC 218 and 359 (Statistics), PSYC 349/449 (Honours), and some other courses.

 Considering Withdrawing?
-If you wish to withdraw without any record of this course on your transcript, you must do so before September 22, 2015.
+Check these dates to find out whether it will affect your transcript or not.
 A portion of this course is devoted to teamwork.
 Your team depends on you!
-If you are considering withdrawing after the second week of classes please see me, your instructor, to discuss options.
+If you are considering withdrawing after the second week of classes please see me to discuss options.